 He walked around the bar,

-carrying his own glass and the bottle of Bourbon.
-"Here," he said as he refilled her
+carrying his own glass and the bottle of bourbon.
+"Here," he said as

 "To matchmaking gone